raspberrypilearning/physical-computing-with-python/distance.md

     ultrasonic.distance
     ```

-    You should see a number, this is the distance of the nearest object, in meters.
+    You should see a number: this is the distance to the nearest object, in meters.

-1. Try using a loop to print the distance continuously, while waving your hand in front of it to alter the distance reading:
+1. Try using a loop to print the distance continuously, while waving your hand in front of the sensor to alter the distance reading:

     ```python
     while True: